top of page

 • Reduced pain: Tibia lengthening is often less painful than femur lengthening as the tibia is a smaller bone and is located further from the hip joint.

-• Shorter treatment period: Patients can typically only gain up to 6 cm through tibia lengthening, resulting in a shorter lengthening phase and earlier completion of treatment.
+• Shorter treatment period: Patients can typically gain up to 6 cm in 60 days through tibia lengthening.
+This results in a shorter lengthening phase and earlier completion of treatment.

 • Correct bowlegs (genu varum): Tibia lengthening can correct bowlegs by lengthening the tibia, improving overall leg alignment.